Skip to main content

 • The male voices all seem to be the same.

 • This is one of the few chatbots on our list that claims to have different levels for learners.
-But the beginner chat isn't really for absolute beginners.
-It starts with standard things like Bonjour and Comment t'appelles-tu but then quickly uses other tenses, etc. and goes off into other subjects or tries show conjugations and give other explanations.
-It's cool in a way but kind of overwhelming because it goes from subject to subject, not structured learning.
+But the beginner chat isn’t really for absolute beginners.
+It starts with standard things like Bonjour and Comment t’appelles-tu but then quickly uses other tenses, etc. and goes off into other subjects or tries to show conjugations and give other explanations.
+It’s cool in a way but kind of overwhelming because it goes from subject to subject, not structured learning.
 I think it would be hard for a beginner to take all of this in.
-Even when I tried to say I thought I wasn't good in French, the bot had a reassuring response, then moved on and started grilling me on the verb être.
+Even when I tried to say I thought I wasn’t good in French, the bot had a reassuring response, then moved on and started grilling me on the verb être.

 • With this in mind, the Beginner chats lack the appeal of most chatbots (including the non-beginner ones on Langotalk), where you feel like you’re having a real conversation.
 This was truly like having a conversation with a robot!